zhrfrd/JNotes/README.md

     - [x] Highlight down.
     - [x] Show highlight in the text.
 - [x] Copy and paste characters allowing full integration with the system clipboard. (use `Toolkit.getDefaultToolkit().getSystemClipboard()`).
-- [ ] Fix Undo and Redo for Copy and Pasting.

 ## Improvements
 - [ ] Adjust text highlight height.